OwlAIProject/Owl/README.md

 - [Windows instructions](docs/windows_setup.md).
 - [Docker instructions](docs/docker_setup.md).

-Once the server is installed, some configuration is necessary before it can be run:
+Once the server is installed, it can be completely customized:

 - [Configuring the server](docs/server_configuration.md)